 As a result of a letter received by the Council in support of the SRP proposals submitted shortly before, and reported to, the 24 June 2020 Committee meeting, Lidl revealed their support for the SRP proposals and the suitability of the floorspace and site arrangements to meet their needs.
 Lidl also clearly confirmed that they had board agreement to occupy the proposed SRP unit.
 Indeed, Lidl stated that "Should planning consent be granted this week Lidl are fully committed in partnership with the applicants to deliver this town centre retail scheme at the earliest opportunity."
 Nevertheless, in re-affirming their objections to the BSP proposals, a more recent statement made by Legal & General's agents on 20 July 2020 has clarified that "the owner of the Retail Park has agreed 'Heads of Terms' with Lidl but as yet, a formal Agreement for Lease is not in place."
-Furthermore: "Until there is certainty that a tenant has been signed then the unit [at SRP] is 'available'" A more recent request by the Council for an update on the situation with regard to Lidl and the SRP scheme elicited a response on 17 September 2020 that: "The position is unchanged in that there is no formal agreement signed with a specific tenant for the unit".
+Furthermore: "Until there is certainty that a tenant has been signed then the unit [at SRP] is 'available'" More recently, on 17 September 2020 agents acting for Legal & General noted that: "The position is unchanged in that there is no formal agreement signed with a specific tenant for the unit".

-The Council has commissioned independent retail planning advice from Lichfields, whom have already advised the Council in connection with the previous withdrawn BSP proposals (19/00517/FULPP).
-Advice was specifically sought to consider the retail planning implications of the BSP proposals in the light of the Council recently resolving to grant planning permission for a discount foodstore at SRP.
-The conclusions of the latest Lichfields advice in respect of the Sequential Test are as follows:-
+The Council has commissioned independent retail planning advice from Lichfields, who have already advised the Council in connection with the previous withdrawn BSP proposals (19/00517/FULPP).
+Advice was specifically sought to consider the retail planning implications of the BSP proposals in the light of the Council, at that time, recently resolving to grant planning permission for a discount foodstore at SRP.
+The conclusions of the resulting Lichfields advice in respect of the Sequential Test are as follows:- the same catchment area as the application proposals.

 "4.9 Potential sequentially preferable sites within or on the edge of Farnborough, Camberley, Frimley and North Camp town centres should be considered.
-Other centres would not serve the same catchment area as the application proposals.
+Other centres would not serve